 ↑ Hide this content.

 IV.
-Appeal Process ↓ See more.
+Appeal Process -- How to Appeal a National Register denial ↓ See more.

 - Louisiana's goal is to make the National Register program as inclusive as possible.
-However, some candidates simply do not appear to meet the program's eligibility guidelines.
+However, some nominations simply do not appear to meet the program's eligibility guidelines.
 To ensure that every candidate has a fair hearing, any person or local government has the right to appeal a State Historic Preservation Office (SHPO) decision not to nominate a property.
 This decision can occur at either the staff or the Review Committee level.

 - Appeal of a Staff-Level Decision